A student with a graduate assistantship may appeal a decision regarding an assistantship in the following circumstances:

 First attempt to resolve the matter with the faculty/staff member or appropriate administrative leader of the school, college or unit responsible for your assistantship.

 If the associate vice chancellor determines that the appeal might have merit, they will request a review by an ad hoc Appeal Committee of the Graduate Faculty Senate consisting of five senators who are not members of the academic program involved in the appeal.
-The Office of Graduate Studies will provide information to the student, the department/program and members of the ad hoc GFS Appeal Committee regarding the content, process and regulations/policies pertaining to the appeal.
-Upon compilation of the appeal file, the associate vice chancellor for graduate studies will send a copy of file materials to the members of the Appeal Committee and to the department/program.
-If the program/department wishes to respond in writing, its statement will be distributed to the Appeal Committee, the student and representatives from the Office of Graduate Studies.
+The Graduate School will provide information to the student, the department/program and members of the ad hoc GFS Appeal Committee regarding the content, process and regulations/policies pertaining to the appeal.
+Upon compilation of the appeal file, the associate vice chancellor for graduate school will send a copy of file materials to the members of the Appeal Committee and to the department/program.
+If the program/department wishes to respond in writing, its statement will be distributed to the Appeal Committee, the student and representatives from the Graduate School.

 During the appeal process, if an assistantship evaluation, renewal, or dismissal is overturned, the supervisor has the right to appeal this decision in writing to the Graduate Faculty Senate.